1956

 Web: Monroe NC Movement & Self-Defense

-On May 17, A. Phillip Randolph, Bayard Rustin, Dr. King, and others organize a "Prayer Pilgrimage to Washington" to demand that Eisenhower enforce the Supreme Court's Brown decision and pass effective civil rights legislation in 1957.
-This is an effort to counter the South's "Massive Resistance" anti-integration strategy and oppose the Court's "Brown II" ("All Deliberate Speed") ruling.
+On May 17 — the 3rd anniversary of the Supreme Court's Brown decision — Dr. King, A. Phillip Randolph, Bayard Rustin, Ella Baker, Stanley Levison, and others organize a "Prayer Pilgramage to DC" to demand that Eisenhower enforce the court's ruling and pass effective civil rights legislation in 1957.
+This is an effort to counter the South's "Massive Resistance" anti-integration strategy, and oppose the Court's "Brown II" ("All Deliberate Speed") ruling.

 For more information:

 In response to the legislature's action, the Institute's college-educated Blacks unite with the town's working-poor Blacks.
 3,000 Tuskegee citizens meet at Butler Chapel in June of 1957.
-Under the leadership of professor Charles Gomillion, they call for a "Crusade for Citizenship" and launch a "Trade with Friends" economic boycott of the white-owned stores in Tuskegee.
+Led by Gomillion, they call for a "Crusade for Citizenship" and launch a economic boycott of the white-owned stores in Tuskegee.
 "We are going to buy goods and services from those who help us, from those who make no effort to hinder us, from those who recognize us as first-class citizens," states Gomillion.

-The boycott lasts four years, with Blacks making the 80-mile round trip to Montgomery to buy food, clothing, and other necessities.
-It is highly effective, with devastating economic consequences for the white merchants who would rather go out of business than allow Blacks to vote.
-The boycott ends in 1961 when the U.S. Supreme Court rules in Gomillion v.
-Lightfoot that gerrymandering districts to restrict Blacks from voting is unconstitutional and the old town boundaries are restored.
+The boycott lasts three years, with Blacks making the 80-mile round trip to Montgomery to buy food, clothing, and other necessities.
+The boycott is highly effective, with devastating economic consequences for the white merchants who would rather close their doors than allow Blacks to hold any share of political power.
+Some lose 70% of their trade, and 20 go out of business.
+The boycott ends in 1960 when the U.S. Supreme Court rules in Gomillion v.
+Lightfoot that gerrymandering districts to restrict Blacks from voting is an unconstitutional violation of the 15th Amendment.

 Web: Butler Chapel AME Zion Church (Tuskegee) (National Park Service)